Hunter-qing/Forearm-sEMG-Gesture-Dataset/README.md

 ## License

 This dataset is released under the Creative Commons Attribution 4.0 International License (CC BY 4.0).

+The MATLAB preprocessing scripts are released under the MIT License.

 Please cite this repository if you use the dataset.